To invalidate ranges of non-coherent memory from the host caches, call:

 nonCoherentAtomSize bytes in that range is invalidated if any byte in

-that set has been written by the device since it was first mapped, or the
+that set has been written by the device since it was first host mapped, or

 Mapping non-coherent memory does not implicitly invalidate the mapped memory, and device writes that have not been invalidated must be made visible before the host reads or overwrites them.